u-blox/ubxlib/port/platform/zephyr/README.md

 ...would loop `/dev/pts/3` (in the example above UART 0) back on itself.

 ## Device Tree
-Zephyr pin choices for any HW peripheral managed by Zephyr (e.g. UART, I2C, SPI, etc.) are made at compile-time in the Zephyr device tree, they cannot be passed into the `ubxlib` functions as run-time variables.
+Zephyr pin choices for any HW peripheral managed by Zephyr (e.g. UART, I2C, SPI, etc.) are made at compile-time in the Zephyr device tree, they cannot be passed into the `` functions as run-time variables.
 Look in the `zephyr/zephyr.dts` file located in your build directory to find the resulting pin allocations for these peripherals.

 If you want to find out more about device tree please see Zephyr [Introduction to devicetree](https://docs.zephyrproject.org/latest/guides/dts/intro.html)